2009 Stanley Cup playoffs: (2) Washington Capitals vs. (7) New York Rangers

 The Washington Capitals entered the playoffs as the second seed in the Eastern Conference after winning the Southeast Division with 108 points.
 The New York Rangers earned the seventh seed with 95 points.
 The teams met in the playoffs four times previously, with each winning two series.
 They last met in the 1994 Eastern Conference semifinals, which the Rangers won in five games.

 The Capitals overcame a 3-1 series deficit to defeat the Rangers in seven games.
 The Rangers won the first game by a 4–3 score, with Brandon Dubinsky scoring the game winner at 11:43 in the third period.
 Capitals head coach Bruce Boudreau benched starting goaltender Jose Theodore and replaced him with Semyon Varlamov for Game 2, after Theodore allowed four goals on just 21 shots.
 The goaltending change was not immediately effective as New York netminder Henrik Lundqvist stopped all 35 Washington shots to give the Rangers a 1–0 victory (with Ryan Callahan providing the only tally) in the following game.
 Varlamov responded in game three by stopping all 33 Ranger shots, and Alexander Semin scored two goals to lead the Capitals to a 4–0 victory.
 However, Lundqvist stopped 38 of 39 shots, including 10 of 11 from the stick of Alexander Ovechkin, to give the Rangers a 2–1 victory in Game 4.
 The Capitals limited the Rangers to just 20 shots to win 4–0 in Game 5.
 Fourth liner Matt Bradley scored two goals in the game and Lundquist was pulled after allowing four goals on 14 shots.
+Rangers head coach John Tortorella was suspended for Game 6 due to getting into an altercation with Capitals fans that saw him throw a water bottle at a heckler; Jim Schoenfeld (who ironically had once been suspended for a game during the Stanley Cup playoffs in 1988 due to an altercation) served as coach for Game 6.
 Washington erupted in Game 6 to score five goals, including powerplay markers from Mike Green and Ovechkin, for a 5–3 victory.
 After Game 6, the league suspended Capitals forward Donald Brashear for both a pre-game altercation with Rangers forward Colton Orr and what was ruled to be a late hit on Blair Betts, in which the Rangers center suffered an orbital eye socket fracture.
 Sergei Fedorov scored the game-winning goal 15:01 into the third period in Game 7 to give the Capitals a 2–1 victory and eliminate the Rangers for their first playoff series victory since reaching the Stanley Cup Finals in 1998.